bap14/redmine_custom_field_hints/README.md

 ## 0.0.3

-* Bug: Not all comst field types allow for hints to be defined
+* Bug: Not all custom field types allow for hints to be defined

 ## 0.0.2